username123115/ctfWriteups/picoCTF2023/babygame02/writeup.md

 }
 ```

 Like before, **local_a9d** is the map, player height is **local_aa8**, and width is **local_a9d** based on the while conditionals, but this time there is no win flag.
-The game just exits after you reach the 'X', how are we supposed to get the game to pring out the flag?
+The game just exits after you reach the 'X', how are we supposed to get the game to print out the flag?

 When looking at the symbol table, we see that win function is still there, it just isn't called by anything.